jchen114/jchen114.github.io/index.md

 * [OpenAI Gym](https://jchen114.github.io/OpenAIGym/) - A place where I implement various RL algorithms to solve OpenAI environments.
 * [LSTM Algebraic Generator](https://jchen114.github.io/LSTM-Algebra-Generator/) - An example using LSTM networks to generate valid Algebraic sequences that have time dependencies.
+* [Fire Hydrant Survival Game] (https://jchen114.github.io/Fire-Hydrant-Survival/) - A 2D arcade style game made in Unity where you are a fire hydrant and you have to keep dogs away squirting them with water.